Eufòria: Season 2

 The dynamic of the second season was similar to the first one, but the judges voted individually for each performance and, if a contestant had two or more positive votes, they were safe.
-For the second season, coaches Jordi Cubino (musical director), Daniel Anglès (voice) and Albert Sala and Aina Casanovas (choreography) will continue to help prepare the contestants with new coach, Paula Malia, taking over as interpretation coach, replacing Carol Rovira, who became a judge.
+For the second season, coaches Jordi Cubino (musical director), Daniel Anglès (voice) and Albert Sala and Aina Casanovas (choreography) continued to help prepare the contestants with new coach, Paula Malia, taking over as interpretation coach, replacing Carol Rovira, who became a judge.
 Pianist Clara Luna also coached the singers.

 During the gala 3 it was announced that there would be double elimination, the first elimination would take place at the beginning and the other at the end of the episode as always.
 The first elimination would be put at risk the two contestants who finished in the danger zone during the second gala.

 On the gala 5 the roles were reversed.
 The public, through voting, decided which contestants were to remain on the show and which ones went to the danger zone.
 The five with the most votes, would be automatically saved, the most voted would be the favourite of the night, and the remaining four contestants would go to the danger zone.
 On their side, the VAR was tasked with saving a contestant and the judges were the ones to choose the eliminated of the night.

 During the gala 6, Marta announced that the following show would be a rematch gala, like in the previous season, and that two eliminated contestants would come back to the show.